 There are plenty of ways to redeem American AAdvantage miles, and some don’t have anything to do with flying.
 For example, you can redeem your miles for rental cars, hotel stays and vacation packages.
 You can also redeem miles for an Admirals Club membership or a premium travel experience.

-Other non-flight options include charitable donations and magazine subscriptions.
+Other non-flight options include charitable donations and newspaper subscriptions.

 Best redemption options